ulfschneider/ulfschneider.github.io/_posts/thoughts/2016-04-23-pocket-git-guide.md

 The commit message
 ---
-A `git log` of commit messages should give an idea how the project has evolved over time.
+A `git log` of commit messages should give an idea of how the project has evolved.
 Each message explains *what* has been accomplished or changed with the commit.
 The message should describe a whole idea of completed work [[Westby 2014]](https://24ways.org/2014/dealing-with-emergencies-in-git/).
 Don´t describe *how* the change was accomplished - that´s in the code.

 A properly formed commit subject line should complete the following sentence: